tatiana-merz/ecological_footprint_survey/README.md

 Finally, you will be in the last section of the survey, and in this final section, we ask you to answer the questions under the title **Fun**.
 All the questions here are in type drop-down as well.
 However, notice that there will be still the button, **Next**.
 Please click on this button after you have completed the questions in this section.

-You will be directed to another page where you will see our thanking message, and then you can click on **Submit** button.
-If there is anything you want to change in your data, you can always go back to the previous sections via the **Prev** button before submitting.
+You will be directed to another page where you will see our thanking message, and a text box.
+You can either click on **Submit** button directly, or if you would like to say something about the survey, you can type your ideas in that textbox and then submit the form.
+If there is anything you want to change in your data, you can always go back to the previous sections via the **Prev** button **before submitting**.
+It is important to note **each question should be answered to be able to submit the survey**.

-Notice that, once you click on the **Footprint Survey* to take the survey, on the top of the page, you will always see the navigation bars which are **Home**, **Footprint Survey** and **Contact Us**.
+Notice also that once you click on the **Footprint Survey* to take the survey, on the top of the page, you will always see the navigation bars which are **Home**, **Footprint Survey** and **Contact Us**.

 We thank you for your interest in our project. :innocent: